 China’s carbon dioxide emissions will grow beyond the year 2030 unless it adopts strict low-carbon measures.
 Greater production efficiency, use of renewable energies and natural gas, and nationwide emissions-trading schemes can allow emissions to peak by 2030, and reduce national CO2 emissions by 30 gigatonnes (Gt) by 2035.
 Source: Climate Policy: Steps to China’s carbon peak Nature, 522, 279-281.

-Provincial-level CO2 emission inventory (by Apparent Emission Accounting Approach)
+Provincial CO2 emission inventory (by Apparent Emission Accounting Method)

 Most of the provincial CO2 emissions were from raw coal, which is primarily burned in the thermal power sector.
 The analyses of per capita emissions and emission intensity in 2012 indicate that provinces located in the northwest and north had higher per capita CO2 emissions and emission intensities than the central and southeast coastal regions.
 Understanding the emissions and emission-socioeconomic characteristics of different provinces are critical for developing mitigation strategies.